BMsemi/X1-NVM-open_IPs/README.md

 # X1-NVM-open_IPs
 # Neuromorphic & ReRAM NVM Project Gallery

-Curated examples of projects that **use neuromorphic compute and/or ReRAM-based NVM** in meaningful ways (beyond simple scaffolds).
 This page highlights verified open-source designs, SoCs, or research demos integrating NVM-based synapses, loggers, and edge processors.

 ---